I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over

 Tips and Techniques

 - Slice meats or vegetables into smaller pieces for quicker cooking.

 - Add fresh garlic and onions if preferred.
 Saute garlic and onion first before adding the other ingredients.

-- Make it spicy by adding fresh bird's eye chilies.
+- Spice up the dish by adding fresh bird's eye chilies or hot sauce.

 - Use a pressure cooker, if available, for faster cooking of the gizzards.

 - Add more liquid if necessary until gizzards are tender.

 - Use gizzard stock to enhance the flavor of the whole dish.

 - Add enough vinegar into boiling water to tenderize the gizzards and lessen their off-taste or fishy taste.